LeFalko/detect_CS/README.md

 ## <a name="trouble-shooting">Trouble shooting</a>

+In case this GUI crashes, there several things that you can check and try.

+First of all, check again the formats and variable names of your files.
+Unexpected formats may cause error.

-In case the app crashes, you can run from a command prompt (on Windows) and see what kind of error is prompted.
+In order to see what kind of errors are returened, you can run from a command prompt (on Windows) or terminal (on Mac).

+Also, if the data is too big, you can try deviding the recordings into small parts to reduce the data size.

 <div style="text-align: right">